-Distributed Ledger Technology (DLT), which is described as "distributed ledgers use independent computers (referred to as nodes) to record, share and synchronize transactions in their respective electronic ledgers (instead of keeping data centralized as in a traditional ledger)" according to the World Bank (2018), begins to bring changes to our lives.
-The blockchain technology is the most well-known type of DLT and it has gained wide application in many sectors.1 Decentralization is the key feature of blockchain technology.
-Cryptocurrency, especially Bitcoin (BTC), is the most important and well-known application of blockchain technology.
-Bitcoin is a decentralized privately issued cryptocurrency, in which the transaction is done without intermediaries.
-Since the 2008 financial crisis, the confidence in the traditional banking system has declined (Mccarthy 2016, Bowman 2018).
-The noble character of decentralization and the increasing demand for seamless, real-time, trusted domestic or international payment systems are the main pushing forces behind the current new trend of considering or implementing projects regarding the blockchain powered Central Bank issued Digital Currency (CBDC) for central banks (Boar, Holden, and Wadsworth 2020).
-As Yermack (2015) and Baur, Kihoon Hong, and A. D. Lee (2018) point out, bitcoin and other private cryptocurrencies are mostly treated as a speculative asset by holders rather than a currency.
-The main reasons are the extremely high volatility of bitcoin, lack of trust in the bitcoin system, and lack of wide merchant acceptance (see, Dumitrescu 2017, Schuh and Shy 2016, Henry et al. 2019, Jonker 2018).
-Figure (1) and table (1) describe the volatility of bitcoin price compared to the USD/EUR exchange rate.
-The advantages of a blockchain powered CBDC include preventing tax evasion and fighting crimes, decreasing the unbanked section of the population, and reducing the cost of maintaining the payment system.3 The welfare of users and stability of the financial system is always of great importance to central bank regulators.
-It is nearly impossible to abolish the fiat currency and replace it with a CBDC overnight.
-Besides, there is no doubt that fiat currency will be still used and valued by some section of the population.
-Therefore, co-existence between the domestic fiat currency and CBDC is inevitable.
-As bitcoin value is measured with its domestic currency value, the CBDC will also be likely measured with the domestic currency and I simply call it the exchange rate of CBDC or bitcoin in this paper.4 Any changes in the price or exchange rate affect the consumption and leisure choice of the consumer through wealth or substitution effect.
-With the availability of another currency that has the same or similar functions, the effect on the consumer's welfare is likely to be amplified.
-So far, researchers mostly focus on the substitution or competition between the bank deposit and privately issued cryptocurrency.
-However, the question of the effect of currency substitution on welfare when a cryptocurrency is used to purchase goods like legal flat currency is not thoroughly examined yet.
+The Distributed Ledger Technology is a database shared by independent computers (i.e., nodes) in different sites and geographical locations, by individual or institutions that are used to record and synchronize transactions in their electronic ledgers (see, e.g., World Bank 2018).
+That is, instead of keeping data centralized as in a traditional ledger, the data are decentralized in multiple locations by multiple parties.
+The use of DLT is becoming increasingly widespread and is starting to bring pervasive changes in an array of sectors.4 The blockchain technology is the most well known type of DLT and it has gained wide application in many sectors.
+Decentralization is the key feature of blockchain technology, and cryptocurrency, especially Bitcoin, is the most important and well-known application of blockchain technology.5

+Bitcoin is a decentralized privately issued cryptocurrency in which transaction is carried out without intermediaries.
+Since the 2008 financial crisis, the confidence in the traditional banking system has declined (see, e.g., Mccarthy 2016, Bowman 2018).
+The popularity of decentralized DLT and the increasing demand for seamless, real-time, independent domestic or international payment system are the main driving forces behind the new central bank trend of considering or implementing projects related to the blockchain-powered CBDC (see, e.g., Boar et al. 2020).
+As Yermack (2015) and Baur et al. (2018) point out, bitcoin and other private cryptocurrencies are mostly treated as a speculative asset by holders rather than as currency.
+The main reasons are the extremely high volatility of bitcoin, lack of trust in the bitcoin system, and lack of wide merchant acceptance.6 Figure (1) and Table (1) depict the volatility of bitcoin price compared to the USD/EUR exchange rate.
+The advantages of a blockchain-powered CBDC include preventing tax evasion and fighting crimes, decreasing the unbanked section of the population, and reducing the cost of maintaining the payment system.7 The users' welfare and the stability of the financial system are always of great importance to central bank regulators.
+It is highly unlikely that fiat currency will be replaced with CBDC in

-1For example, land registration and blockchain government in public service sector, risk management, insurance, and cryptocurrency application in the financial sector, sharing economies, global authentication, and ownership in the data management sector (see, Labazova, Dehling, and Sunyaev 2019, Chen et al. 2018, Zheng et al. 2018).
+4For example, land registration and blockchain government in the public service sector, risk management, insurance, and cryptocurrency application in the financial sector, sharing economies, global authentication, and ownership in the data management sector (see, e.g., Labazova et al. 2019, Chen et al. 2018, Zheng et al. 2018).

-2Major financial institutions and technological corporations have already realized the financial importance of blockchain technology.
-Some of them are conducting research while some others even adopted it already.
+5Major financial institutions and technological corporations have already realized the financial importance of blockchain technology.
+Some of them are conducting research while some others have even adopted it already.
 For example, JPM coin of JPMorgan Chase and Libra of Facebook.
-For more details of this two specific cryptocurrencies, please check JPMorgan (2019) and Libra Associations (2020).
+For more details of these two specific cryptocurrencies, check JPMorgan (2019) and Libra Associations (2020).